New York Americans: NHL years

 The Americans played their first home game at the Garden, losing 3–1 to the Montreal Canadiens in front of 17,000 people.
 However, success did not come easily for the Americans.
 Despite icing essentially the same team that finished first the previous year, they finished fifth overall in their first season with a record of 12–22–4.
-However, they were a success at the box office; so much so that the following season Garden management landed a team of its own, the New York Rangers.
-A clause in the Amerks' lease with the Garden required them to support any bid for the Garden to acquire an NHL franchise.
+However, they were a success at the box office, so much so that the following season Garden management sought a team of its own.
+A clause in the Amerks' lease with the Garden required them to support any bid for the Garden to acquire its own NHL franchise.
 The Garden had promised Dwyer that it would never exercise that option, and that the Amerks would be the only team in the arena.
-However, when the Garden opted to seek its own team after all, the Amerks had little choice but to agree.
+However, when the Garden opted to seek a house team after all, the Amerks had little choice but to agree to the creation of what became the New York Rangers.

 The 1926–27 season saw the Americans continue to struggle, finishing 17–25–2.
 Part of the problem was that they were placed in the Canadian Division in defiance of all geographic reality, resulting in a larger number of train trips to Montreal, Toronto and Ottawa.
 Meanwhile, the Rangers won the American Division title.
 The next season saw the Americans fall even further by finishing last in their division (ninth overall) with a record of 11–27–6, while the Rangers captured the Stanley Cup in only their second year of existence.
 The Americans were thus doomed to a long history as New York City's second team.

-The 1928–29 NHL season saw the Amerks sign star goaltender Roy Worters from the Pittsburgh Pirates.
+The 1928–29 season saw the Amerks sign star goaltender Roy Worters from the Pittsburgh Pirates.
 He led the team to a 19–13–12 record in that season, good enough for second in the Canadian Division (fourth overall).
 Worters had a 1.21 goals against average (GAA), becoming the first goaltender to win the Hart Trophy as the most valuable player in the league.
-Standing on Worters' shoulders, the Americans made the playoffs for the first time, but were unable to beat the Rangers in a total goals series.
+Standing on Worters' shoulders, the Americans made the playoffs for the first time, but were unable to beat the Rangers in a total-goals series.
 The Rangers had extreme difficulty scoring against Worters, but the futile Americans were equally unable to score against the Rangers.
 The Rangers ended up winning the series in the second game, 1–0 in overtime.